-Although trading venues usually report specific thresholds to the regulatory authority and disclose the general policies and arrangements to manage its volatility control mechanisms, the specific thresholds that trigger volatility control mechanisms might not be publicly disclosed in order to prevent potential misuse.
-However, even in this case, it can be useful for trading venues to publicly provide general descriptions of what thresholds may trigger a volatility control mechanism and how they are calibrated.
+Although trading venues usually report specific thresholds to the regulatory authority and disclose the general policies and arrangements to manage its volatility control mechanisms, the specific thresholds that trigger volatility control mechanisms may not be publicly disclosed.
+This may help prevent potential abuse and gaming of the mechanism, such as the deliberate triggering of a volatility control mechanism (for example, intentionally triggering a stock halt when the market is moving in an unfavorable direction).
+However, even in such a case, it may be helpful to market participants if the trading venues publically provide a general description of the relevant thresholds of their volatility control mechanisms and how they are calibrated.

-Trading venues generally make some degree of information available about their rules, policies and procedures regarding volatility control mechanisms, whether to regulatory authorities, market participants, and/or the market as a whole.
+Trading venues generally make some information available about their rules, policies and procedures regarding volatility control mechanisms, whether to regulatory authorities, market participants, and/or the market as a whole.
 In most cases, trading venues also disseminate various kinds of information when a volatility control mechanism is triggered, including, for example, the type of trading halt, the trading phase in which it was triggered, any extensions to the halt, and when regular trading resumes.